Stuart Randall (actor): Career

-Randall also played Mort Cory, sheriff on the TV Western Laramie.
+Randall also played Mort Cory, who was the sheriff on the TV Western Laramie.

 Personal life

 Randall was married in the West Central Chapel, Camp Roberts, California to Mary E. Adams, a dancer and actress going by Angie Adams, on November 20, 1942 until February 15, 1950, at which time they divorced.
 They had two children.
 Later he married Rose C. Leone, May 8, 1954.

 Death

 Randall died in 1988, aged 78, at his home in Victorville, San Bernardino County, California.